Who Runs The Railway?

 The railway is owned, maintained and

 operated by the Havering Miniature Railway Club.
-Most of the engines
+All the engines

 and coaches are privately owned.
 We are tennants of Havering Council Parks Department.